-If you are moving to the Sunshine State, you must consider all of your options and there are many great ones to consider!
-By keeping affordability and safety in mind, this list provides you with the best and safest places to live in Florida.
-From the high-end shopping in Naples to the business district in Tampa, choosing to live in one of these popular locations could prove to be one of the best decisions you could make.
-Reach outto one of our Realty Specialists today here at UpHomes.comso we can help answer more specific questions on each area in Florida!
+If you are moving to the Sunshine State, you must consider all your options, and there are many great ones to consider.
+Keeping affordability and safety in mind, this list provides you with the best and safest places to live in Florida.
+From the high-end shopping in Naples to the business district in Tampa, choosing to live in one of these popular locations could be one of the best decisions you could make.
+Reach out to one of our Realty Specialists today so we can help answer more specific questions on each area in Florida.

 Check Out These Fun Facts About Florida:

-Florida has the most golf courses out of all of the other states in the country.
+Florida has the most golf courses out of all the other states in the country.

 Florida is the flattest state.